 Yes, they can easily give modern-day drugs a run for their money.
 Plus, the fact that you don’t have to worry about kidney/liver damage and addictions when using these natural substances simply adds to their long list of benefits.

-Moreover, and this is one property of EOs that I admire a lot, these volatile extracts offer wholesome healing.
+Moreover, and this is one property of essential oils that I admire a lot, these volatile extracts offer wholesome healing.
 By this I mean that they have the ability not just to address all the physical aspects of the condition like pain, soreness, swelling, nasal discharge and congestion etc. but also to control the mental and psychological effects of the ailment.

 Pain is a powerful stressor and chronic pain is a known cause of depression and anxiety.
 While relieving physical discomfort, these aromatic extracts also calm the mind and improve focus, positivity as well as energy.
 Now, compare this with most antihistamines and pain killers that are notorious for sapping energy and inducing drowsiness.
-With that, I suppose I have laid down a valid foundation for the use of EOs.
+With that, I suppose I have laid down a valid foundation for the use of essential oils.
 So, let’s get to the meaty bits.

 No, just before we dive deep into the best essential oils, recipes and home remedies, here is some info on the best ways to use essential oils for relief in sinus headaches, congestion and infections.